-Posterior Tibial Tendon Dysfunction (PTTD) is a common problem in the foot and ankle.
-It occurs mostly in adults and is a leading cause of Adult Acquired Flatfoot Deformity (AAFD).
+Posterior Tibial Tendon Dysfunction (PTTD) is a progressive condition that affects the foot and ankle, and is a leading cause of Adult Acquired Flatfoot Deformity (AAFD).

 Some risk factors of PTTD include: